-- (1) the rental of antenna space on towers and rooftops sites, - (2) the provision of network services and - (3) the provision of analog and digital broadcast transmission services.
+- (1) renting antenna space on towers and rooftops sites, - (2) providing network services, and - (3) providing analog and digital broadcast transmission services.

 CCIC's primary sources of revenues are from (1) the rental of antenna space on towers and rooftop sites and (2) the provision of network services, which includes network design and site selection, site acquisition, site development and construction and antenna installation.